ofek/asciinema.github.io/docs/manual/server/self-hosting/index.md

 - 512 MB of RAM minimum (for a personal instance), 1 GB recommended (for a community/company instance)
 - [PostgreSQL](http://www.postgresql.org/download/) 14.0+ database server
-- SMTP server, either a dedicated service or SMTP endpoint provided by your email provider
+- SMTP server, either a dedicated service or an SMTP endpoint of your email provider

 To get started, follow the [quick start guide](quick-start.md), which provides a template for a standard asciinema server configuration using